flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 <project_license>GPL-3.0</project_license>
 ```

 The value must be a valid [SPDX license identifier](https://spdx.org/licenses/).
-License [expression operators](https://spdx.github.io/spdx-spec/v2-draft/SPDX-license-expressions/#d4-composite-license-expressions) like `AND, OR`
+License [expression operators](https://spdx.github.io/spdx-spec/v2-draft/SPDX-license-expressions/#d4-composite-license-expressions) like `AND, OR, WITH` are supported.
-are also supported except `WITH`.

 Proprietary applications/custom licenses can use `LicenseRef-proprietary`
 with a link to the license: